DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * a non-UK citizen who moved to England to live permanently more than 3 months before the start of your course

+* in the UK on a dependent partner visa

 * doing an assessment only QTS

 * training to teach only English language